 Unlike some countries, in Australia there are no taxes on inheritances or deceased estates.
 A person’s assets can pass directly to those they name in their legal will without the involvement of taxation authorities.

-Outstanding Taxation Obligations
+Outstanding Tax Obligations After Death

 While there are no death taxes in Australia, there is still an active obligation to pay tax for ordinary earnings and investments if a person passes away.
 A tax return is required if a deceased individual has tax withheld on their income in the year they pass.
 The same applies if their taxable income was greater than the tax-free threshold of $18,200.
 There may be other obligations if a person was a sole trader or operating a business.
 This includes pay as you go withholding (PAYG) amounts, or business activity statements (BAS).
 Similarly, any outstanding debts to the ATO likely need to be paid from the assets of the deceased estate.